mech/Learning-Notes/Design/Product/Behavior.md

 ## Emotional Connector

 What is the 2 or 3 emotional connectors for your company.
 Your customer emotional connection with your company.

+## Dunning–Kruger Effect

+* The developer might have implemented principles that are unknown to you and you just don't see the benefits because you lack context.